 Abstract

 Ficus caric L. also known as common fig is one of the earliest crop that is cultivated in moderate climatic regions of the world.
 It is among the largest families of angiosperms.
-Due to its nutritionlvalue it is consumed in both fresh and dry form Dry fig is a source of carbohydrates, vitamins , minerals and phenolic components.
+Due to its nutritional value it is consumed in both fresh and dry form dry fig is a source of carbohydrates, vitamins , minerals and phenolic components.
 It has been used traditionally by humans for various purposes such as a source of food and medicine.
-Not only the fruit but also the bark, leaves and latex of fig plant has essential benefitsFresh fruit, its extract and isolated parts are also important..Fig is also used as anticancer, anti-oxidant, anti -inflammatory and antidiabetic agent.
+Not only the fruit but also the bark, leaves and latex of fig plant has essential benefits.
+Fresh fruit, its extract and isolated parts are also important..Fig is also used as anticancer, anti-oxidant, anti -inflammatory and antidiabetic agent.
 Fruthermore it also provide immunostimulant activity and relieves constipation.
-This review helps to eloborate the health and various other uses of fig in a possible way because of its emerging benefits in human life.
+This review helps to elaborate the health and various other uses of fig in a possible way because of its emerging benefits in human life.

 Key words